 Here’s what Jennifer from Town and Country Living sent me:

 Yep that’s potpourri.
 My box arrived smelling like the most perfect combination of thrift store and yummy fall spices.
-I need to bottle that up and sell it.
 I also got the cutest little wood coasters, which I was most excited about, a wooden leaf bowl, some striped placemats or napkins, and a shadow box type frame.

 Luckily, I had 8 of these, because again, I got impatient and took the gold leaf off before the glue was dry and I got uneven lines.
 It may have taken me a few tries to get it perfect 😉

 For the frame, I wanted to try and use it as something other than what it was.
 Since I was going with a tablescape theme I decided to use it as my centerpiece.
 I had the hubs spray paint it white for me and then I just added some little bottles I tied ribbons around with some wheat in them.
 Is that wheat?
 I have no idea.
 I threw in some green apples for a little pop of color too.